Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: p -Energy measures associated with self-similar p -energy forms

-Again by a similar argument as in \eqref{GC.sum}, we see that \eqref{ss-em.GCint} holds for any non-negative Borel measurable simple function $\varphi$ on $K$.
+Again by the same argument as \eqref{GC.sum} in the proof of Proposition \ref{prop.cone-gen}, we see that \eqref{ss-em.GCint} holds for any non-negative Borel measurable simple function $\varphi$ on $K$.
 We get the desired extension, \eqref{ss-em.GCint} for any Borel measurable function $\varphi \colon K \to [0,\infty]$, by the monotone convergence theorem.

 \ref{ssem-ss}: The proof is very similar to \cite[Proof of Theorem 7.5]{Shi24}.
 Let $k \in \mathbb{N}$, $w = w_{1} \dots w_{k} \in W_{k}$ and $n \in \mathbb{N}$.
 We see that

 Since $w \in W_{\ast}$ is arbitrary, by Dynkin's $\pi$-$\lambda$ theorem, we deduce that